 Aida.
-My little game-changer has reached her teens.
+My child is now an adult.
 She’s still deaf and still autistic.
 Also: baffling, stubborn, valiant and heartbreaking.

 Mimi.
-Fourteen with a vengeance, social justice warrior, Broadway musical aficionado and Whirlyjoy artist-in-residence.
+Sixteen with a vengeance, social justice warrior, Broadway musical aficionado and Whirlyjoy artist-in-residence.

 Posh Nana and Opa.
 Maternal grandparents extraordinaire.
 Frequently on post-retirement overseas missions to escape the spin cycle and keep the family supplied with gourmet chocolates.